 What is one tool that you cannot live without?

-OK, Onto the quick questions that I ask all participating artists:
+And now for the quick questions that I ask all participating artists:

 Do you listen to music/podcasts/tv/etc while mailling?
 If so, what are your favorites?